Elementary School Handbooks

 Closing School

-Please sign up for our SchoolMessenger system to receive instant updates to your phone or email.
+Please sign up for our ParentSquare messaging system to receive instant updates to your phone or email.

 Computer Policy

 The computer is a tool that is used daily in instruction.
-Students in all grades are given email accounts since some of the instruction does involve the internet.
-The access to sites is strictly controlled in the primary grades.
-There is a bit more leeway in grades three through five, but student work is closely monitored and the district does employ a filtering system.
+Students in all grades are provided e-mail accounts as some instruction does utilize the internet and digital resources.
+The access to internet sites is strictly controlled in the primary grades.

 Early Dismissal Requests